shoui520/shoui520.github.io/docs/resources.md

 - [Hakuneko Manga Downloader](https://hakuneko.download/) - You can download Japanese manga here, use a combination of the `raw` and `japanese` tags.

-#### Anime Tools & Video Players
+#### Visual Novel Tools
 - [Textractor](https://github.com/Artikash/Textractor/releases) - for copying text from visual novels.
-#### Visual Novel Tools

 #### Other Tools
 - **[※ Anki (Windows, Mac and Linux)](https://apps.ankiweb.net/)** - Spaced repetition flashcard program.
 A must have.
 It is tricky to use at first.
 So please see the Mining section for guides on how to set it up.